rendra7/Exploring_Transformer-Based_and_Traditional_NLP_Methods/README.md

 ## Conclusion
 ### Results and Insights
-#### Strengths of BERT:
+#### BERT:
-- Captures context and nuances in text, making it more robust for complex statements.
+- Captures context and nuances in text, making it more robust for handling complex and subtle statements.
-- Better suited for data with subtle sentiment cues.
+- Better suited for datasets with subtle sentiment cues and intricate contextual relationships.
-#### Strengths of TF-IDF + SVM:
+#### TF-IDF + SVM:
-- Simpler to train.
+- Simpler to train and computationally less intensive.
-- Effective for datasets with clear and straightforward sentiment patterns.
+- Effective for datasets with clear and straightforward sentiment patterns, but may struggle with nuanced or complex examples.
 ### Overall Comparison:
-BERT outperforms traditional methods on tricky examples but requires more computational resources.
+**BERT** outperforms traditional methods like TF-IDF + SVM, especially on tricky examples where context and nuance matter.
+However, it requires more computational resources and may not always be the best choice for simpler datasets.

+---
+## Project By :
+Name : Rendra Dwi Prasetyo

+NIM  : 2602199960